What Is Rick Simpson Oil?

 - High blood pressure

-From there, the patient should double their dose every four or so days.
+From there, the patient should double their dose every four days.
 Then, after about five weeks, the patient should up their dose to a gram of oil per day until using all 60 grams.
 This is the treatment usually recommended for those who have cancer.
 While some anecdotal evidence shows that this dosing regime works, others may benefit from different dosages and ingestion methods.

 If you’re going to smoke or vape RSO instead of ingesting or using it topically, you need to ensure that particular oil is right.
 Always check with your budtender at the dispensary you’re buying from, and, of course, if you’re making it yourself, make sure to burn off the alcohol entirely before smoking it.
 However, we at Leafwell do not recommend this ingestion method, as the results can be dangerous and combustible.